Hasaero/factory_hack_2025/README.md

-# FACTORY HACK KOREA 2025 - Forbao
+# FACTORY HACK KOREA 2025

 ## 📌 Project Overview
 This project was developed for an **Industrial AI Hackathon** aimed at solving **manufacturing site issues**.